asteever/thirdparty_hdf5/README.txt

 to subscribe to the 'news' mail list to the following address:
     news-subscribe@hdfgroup.org

-Messages to be sent to the list should be sent to "<list>@hdfgroup.org".
+Messages sent to the list should be addressed to "<list>@hdfgroup.org".

 Periodic code snapshots are provided at the following URL:
     ftp://ftp.hdfgroup.uiuc.edu/pub/outgoing/hdf5/snapshots
 Please read the README.txt file in that directory before working with a library snapshot.

-The HDF5 website is located at http://hdfgroup.org/HDF5/
+The HDF5 website is located at http://hdfgroup.org/products/hdf5/.

 Bugs should be reported to help@hdfgroup.org.